sannidhisuresh/Telco-Customer-Churn/README.md

 Notebook

-Full analysis and model code is available in:
+Full analysis and model code is available in the notebook:

 TelcoCustomerChurn_Analysis.ipynb